Want to Run Faster? Start With These 14 Exercises

 This will help develop the power you need to run faster.

-#4: On-Box Jumps
+#4: Box Jumps

-Jumping up onto a plyometric box with two feet builds explosive strength that can translate to running faster.2Lum, D., Tan, F., Pang, J., & Barbosa, T. M. (2016).
+Jumping onto a plyometric box with both feet builds explosive strength that can translate into faster running.2Lum, D., Tan, F., Pang, J., & Barbosa, T. M. (2016).
 Effects of intermittent sprint and plyometric training on endurance running performance.
 Journal of Sport and Health Science8(5). https://doi.org/10.1016/j.jshs.2016.08.005

 Gradually increase the height of the box you use as you get stronger.